AimanZaharin/Fake-News-Detection-Project/README.md

-# Fake News Detection Project
+# Hybrid Approaches to Fake News Detection: A Comparative Analysis Using ML, LSTM, and BERT

 This project explores various methods for detecting fake news using traditional machine learning, deep learning, and transformer-based approaches.
 Implemented in a Jupyter Notebook, it provides a comparative analysis of different models and demonstrates how Natural Language Processing (NLP) techniques can help identify misinformation.